Conservation and restoration of books, manuscripts, documents and ephemera: Active conservation and repair techniques

 The four stages of conservation include stabilization, cleaning, repair, and restoration.

 Stabilization is the minimum level of treatment needed to slow deterioration.
 This can include wrapping or containing the object in an archival box, or making a custom one, as well as some basic structural repairs.
 Because books are made from a variety of materials, conservators may also need to employ techniques and experience relating to the conservation of leather, parchment, papyrus, or fabric conservation.
+To extend the functional lifespan of modern collections, particularly those produced on acidic wood-pulp paper, large scale deacidification treatments are frequently utilized.
+These mass deacidification processes employ alkaline buffers to effectively neutralize the acid content within the paper fibers.
+This chemical stabilization provides an alkaline reserve that can protect the material against future acid attack, potentially extending the life expectancy of the paper by three to five times.

 The main objective of cleaning is to achieve clarity of surface detail.
 Books and documents may be subjected to different types of cleaning.
 Conservators may clean dust from paper and leather with a soft brush or cloths, a specialized vacuum cleaner, nonchemical vulcanized rubber sponges, or nonabrasive erasing materials such as vinyl erasers.
 In order to remove mold and insects, conservators use scalpels, aspirators, or specialized vacuum cleaners.
 Deep freezing is used to kill the insects.
+In addition, some longer-term and milder approaches have gradually been adopted.
+Controlled Atmosphere Fumigation reduces the oxygen concentration to below 1% by changing the air composition, such as introducing nitrogen or argon, thereby causing the death of pests within 2 to 6 weeks.
+It is a method that minimizes the risk of chemical reactions or physical stress to the delicate substrates of books and manuscripts.